JCPedroza/algorithms-and-data-structures-ts/README.md

 ## License

-This repository is available as open source under the terms of the [MIT License][7].
+This repository is available as open source under the terms of the [MIT License][7], that you can see in the LICENSE.md document of this repository.

 ## Similar Resources

-You can find similar repositories for other languages in the following links:

 - [Racket][104]
 - [Python][101]